About

 San Alland and Bea Webster, Glasgow International, 2021.

-In 2020, Kenny Fries commissioned San to contribute an essay on disabled queer and trans filmmakers to Disability Futures in the Arts.
-San was also a guest editor at Disability Arts Online.
-In response to the inequalities of the pandemic response, San curated the online arts event, A Wake: on mourning, marking, and moving forward together with joy.
+Kenny Fries commissioned San to contribute an essay on disabled queer and trans filmmakers to Disability Futures in the Arts.

 Proper Tales Press celebrated its 40th anniverary with the 2019 publication of San’s second chapbook of stories, Anything Not Measurable Is Not Real.
 Canada Council for the Arts awarded San a 2020 Digital Originals grant to create an audiobook and film-stories of the chapbook.